Table of Contents:

 Can we talk for a minute about my tree?
-And I don’t mean the decor, just the tree!
+And I don’t mean the decor, just the tree.
 I got my tree this year from King of Christmas and I couldn’t be happier.
-We’ve always had a real tree and this is a first for us.
-I honestly love it so much I don’t know if we’ll ever go back!
+We’ve always had a real tree, and this is a first for us.
+I honestly love it so much I don’t know if we’ll ever go back.
 What I love?
 How easy and quick it was to put up.
-I single-handedly put up the whole tree in less than 15 min.
-And, it came pre-lit so I was ready to start decorating in no time.
+I single-handedly put up the whole tree in less than 15 minutes.
+And, it came pre-lit, so I was ready to start decorating in no time.
 I also love how realistic it looks.
 Even up close the branches look so real.
-Did I mention I’m in love?

 The Dining Room

-The dining room decor theme was inspired by an antique silver punch bowl and three antique silver trays that I found at yes, an antique vintage market…go figure!
-I wanted the decor to feature these new special treasures…and everything fell into place after that.
+The dining room decor theme was inspired by an antique silver punch bowl and three antique silver trays that I found at yes, an antique vintage market.
+I wanted the decor to feature these new special treasures and everything fell into place after that.
 The trays provided the perfect balance for my tobacco baskets.
-Done!
 Check out my blog post about How to Create a Plate Wall or in this case, trays, using simple items you have in your home.

 I kept things very simple adding faux evergreens around the antlers and the punch bowl.
 Next, I filled the punch bowl with faux flowers I found around the house.
-And lastly, two little table-top pine trees add symmetry to the buffet!
-Voila!.
+And lastly, two little table-top pine trees add symmetry to the buffet.

 The Kitchen Table